 The dimensions of all Johns Hopkins diplomas are 17″ x 14″.

-Johns Hopkins University now offers the Certified Electronic Diploma (CeDiploma) for 2016 graduates and forward!
+Johns Hopkins University now offers Certified Electronic Diploma (CeDiploma)!

 - More than a paper diploma.